Online Astronomy eText: Stellar Evolution

 Summary of the Sun's Future

 As noted in The Late Main Sequence Life of the Sun, the conversion of hydrogen to helium in the core of the Sun is causing it to become larger and brighter.
-While there is still hydrogen in the core, this process is relatively slow.
+While there is still hydrogen in the core, this change in properties is relatively slow (although it has been going on long enough that most astronomers believe that conditions on Earth will extinguish all life between 1/2 and 2 billion years from now).
 The Sun has probably increased in brightness by only 50% in the nearly five billion years since it was formed.
-But as the Sun ages, the process will become faster, and when the hydrogen in the core is exhausted, the Sun will rapidly swell to become a red giant (a process taking a few millions of years) larger than the current orbit of the Earth, remain as a red giant for a few tens of millions of years, then eject a substantial portion of its outer layers, and collapse to become a white dwarf.
-(All these stages will be discussed in more detail when time permits)
+But as the Sun ages the process will become faster, and when the hydrogen in the core is exhausted the Sun will rapidly swell to become a red giant (a process taking only a few millions of years) considerably larger than the current orbit of the Earth, remain as a red giant for a few tens of millions of years, then eject a substantial portion of its outer layers and collapse to become a white dwarf.
+(All these stages will be discussed in more detail at a later date.)

-The Effect of Solar Mass Loss on Planetary Orbits
+The Effect of Mass Loss on Planetary Orbits

-If the Earth remained in its present orbit, these events would doom it to being swallowed by the Sun, which would vaporize it within a century or so; and for Mercury and Venus, that is certainly what will happen.
-But for the Earth and the outer planets, a different fate awaits, as the Sun is certain to lose at least some mass while it grows to red giant status, while it is a red giant, and in the ejection of a planetary nebula.
-And with its lower mass, it will not be able to "hold onto" the planets as well as it can, with its present mass and gravity.
+If the Earth remained in its present orbit these events would doom it to being swallowed by the Sun, which would vaporize it within a century or so; and for Mercury and Venus that is certainly what will happen.
+But for the Earth and the outer planets a different fate awaits, as the Sun is certain to lose at least some mass while it grows to red giant status, more mass while it is a red giant, and still more in the ejection of a planetary nebula prior to its collapse to a white dwarf.
+And with its lower mass comes a lower gravity, so it will not be able to "hold onto" the planets as well as it can with its present mass and gravity.

 anew / aoriginal = (Mnew / Moriginal) / (2 Mnew / Moriginal - 1)

 where a is the (new or original) size of an orbit and M is the (new or original) mass of the Sun.
-For small changes in the mass of the Sun, the orbital size grows by about the same percentage as the change in the mass, but as the mass loss approaches 50%, the orbital size grows rapidly, and when the mass loss reaches 50%, the planets escape into interstellar space (the same thing happens in binary star systems, when the mass loss exceeds 50% of the total mass of the system):
+For small changes in the mass of the Sun the orbital size grows by about the same percentage as the change in the mass, but as the mass loss approaches 50% the orbital size grows more rapidly, and when the mass loss reaches 50% the planets escape into interstellar space (the same thing happens in binary star systems when the mass loss exceeds 50% of the total mass of the system):

 Mass lossMnew / Moriginalanew / aoriginal